PotatoBiscuit/RNNExperiment/ReadMe.md

 These are the basic files of my experimentation.
 If you want to see my other, slightly different attempts, I can put those up as well.

+A prototype has been added, to show what the sponsors will see when they use our product.

 You can also count phones using the CountPhones.m file.